xlvisuals/luanti_lightcycles_game/README.md

 - **`/lcspawns`** — lists every spawn point on the current map
 - **`/lcspawns <1-8>`** — teleports you to that exact spawn point, facing the way that racer would
-- **`/lcpause`** — pauses match movement and grants yourself free-look and free-move (e.g. to line up a screenshot); run it again to resume.
+- **`/lcpause`** — pauses race movement and grants yourself free-look and free-move (e.g. to line up a screenshot); run it again to resume.
-  The match clock keeps running while paused.
+  The clock keeps running while movement is paused.
 - **`/lc show [score|names|race|boost|all]`** — shows the scoreboard,
   player names above cycles, the race counter, the boost bar, or everything (the default)